JackAdams/meteor-editable-text-wysiwyg/README.md

 #### Quick Start

 	meteor add babrahams:editable-text-wysiwyg

+or

+    meteor add babrahams:editable-text-wysiwyg-bootstrap-3

+(this package will get added automatically)

-You can then drop an editable text widget into any Blaze template with `wysiwyg=true`:
+You can then drop an editable text widget into any Blaze template as follows:

 	{{> editableText collection="posts" field="body" wysiwyg=true}}